Skip to main content

 There are several best practices to consider when integrating ReductStore.
 Here are a few to keep in mind:

-• Use non-blocking operations to avoid blocking the main thread of the ROS 2 node.
-This ensures that the node can continue processing other tasks while waiting for data to be stored.
+• Use non-blocking operations to prevent the main thread of the ROS2 node from being blocked.
+This allows the node to continue processing other tasks while waiting for data to be stored.

 • Serialize data before storing it in ReductStore in a cross-platform binary format to ensure compatibility with different systems and programming languages.

-• Create a ReductStore bucket with a FIFO quota to prevent disk overwriting in the future.
+• Create a ReductStore bucket with a FIFO quota policy to prevent disk space issues.

 Conclusion